At the University of Florida’s George A. Smathers Libraries:

 Margarita Vargas-Betancourt is the Co-Principal Investigator for the FRPDNP.
 She is also the Curator of Latin American and Caribbean Collections at the George A. Smathers Libraries of UF.
 After obtaining a B.A. in Hispanic Literature and Language from the National Autonomous University of Mexico (UNAM), she received a fellowship from Mexico’s National Council of Science and Technology (CONACYT) to pursue graduate school at Tulane University.
 There she obtained a Ph.D. in Latin American Studies.
 Her past studies have originated keen interest in the study of colonial Mexico, indigenous cultures, theatre and ritual, and her current job has resulted in interest in the Caribbean, its economic, social, and political history.
 As the Curator of Latin American and Caribbean Collections at the George A. Smathers Libraries of the University of Florida, Margarita is in charge of processing Latin American manuscripts and of serving as liaison and reference to faculty and students.
 She is also rolling off as co-chair of the Society of American Archivists’ Latin American and Caribbean Cultural Heritage Archives (LACCHA) Roundtable.
 In her tenure as LACCHA’s Co-Chair, along with LACCHA colleagues, she developed the webinar series Desmantelando Fronteras/Breaking Down Borders.
 The series has served to strengthen ties among US, Latin American, and Caribbean archivists.

-Melissa is the Project Coordinator for the FPRDNP and is responsible for all the day-to-day activities for the project, which includes all technical and administrative activities related to the digitizing of the selected newspapers, maintaining communication with the University of Puerto Rico-Rio Piedras, project vendors and the Library of Congress, as well as overseeing and assisting with outreach activities and publicity efforts.
-Melissa received a BA in Criminology as well as a MS in Forensic DNA & Serology from UF.
-She has been employed in the Smathers Libraries at UF for eight years in various departments including Access Support in their Interlibrary Loan and Course Reserves departments, as well as for the Circulation Department as acting supervisor for the overnight hours.
+Melissa is the Project Manager for the Florida & Puerto Rico Digital Newspaper Project (FPRDNP) and is responsible for all the day-to-day activities for the project, which includes all technical and administrative activities related to the digitizing of the selected newspapers, maintaining communication with project partners and vendors, as well as overseeing and assisting with outreach activities and publicity efforts.
+Melissa received a BA in Criminology and an MS in Pharmacy from UF and is currently pursuing an MS in Information from FSU.
+She has been employed in the Smathers Libraries for nine years in various departments including Access Support in their Interlibrary Loan and Course Reserves departments and in the Circulation Department as acting supervisor for the overnight hours.

 Sarah “Moxy” Moczygemba